Website Interview…Ask the Author!

 Q: How many hours a day do you write?

 A: When left to my own, I start writing first thing in the morning and go into the night.
 Time doesn’t register when I’m writing.
-But don’t let that fool you.
-I’m rarely left to my own.
-There are many distractions in my household.
-If I can’t get my coffee and start first thing, I struggle to get into the groove.
-Four or five hours a day would satisfy me, but I’d fight for more.
+If I can’t get my coffee and start first thing, however, I struggle to get into the groove.
+Four or five hours a day satisfies me, but I prefer more.
 I’m happiest when I’m writing.

 Q: How many unwritten and half-finished books do you have?

 A: Dozens.
 I’ll never be able to finish them all.
-Outside of the Ties That Bind saga, there are a several I’m dying to pursue.
+Outside of the Music is Murder saga, there are a several I’m dying to pursue.
 Two in particular.
 And recently, another series came to me.
 I’d like to see that through.
 As I mature, I’m discovering exactly what “type” of author I am.
 What I enjoy the most.
 Most my ideas will likely never translate to written form.
 Makes me sort of sad.

 Q: What does literary success look like to you?

 A: When a reader contacts me and says they loved one of my books, I’m thrilled.
 I don’t know if success can be measured any other way.
 To make a connection with someone over a story in your head, to have them moved by the fictional tale of fictional characters…what could be better than that?
 I mean, sure, there’s the practical piece of success.
 There are reviews, and money.
 No honest writer would tell you those things don’t matter.
 Of course they do.
 But the raw connection?
 That’s success to me.